 Dental insurance is similar to medical insurance, except it covers cleanings, fillings, oral surgeries and other care for your teeth and gums.
 You pay a certain monthly rate or premium that allows you to receive services that promote good oral health and maintenance.

 Coverage usually includes regular checkups, cleanings, x-rays and other services.
-Just like medical plans, you will pay more for some dental insurance policies than others and your deductible for services will vary based on the carrier you choose.
+Just like medical plans, you pay more for some dental insurance policies than others and your deductible for services will vary based on the carrier you choose.

 Some plans also may provide coverage for some types of oral surgery, orthodontia like braces and dental implants.
 Some plans may cover other options such as veneers to give you a prettier smile.